kainino0x/cis565-2015-webgl-deferred-shading/README.md

   * See: `copy.frag.glsl`, `deferred/*.glsl`,
 * Scissor test optimization: when accumulating shading from each point light source, only render in a rectangle around the light.
-  * Show a debug view for this (showing scissors with some blending) **INSTRUCTOR TODO:** provide code for computing the NDC AABB for a sphere
+  * Show a debug view for this (showing scissor masks clearly)

 You must do at least **8 points** worth of extra features.